Quantum error-correcting codes from matrix-product codes related to quasi-orthogonal and quasi-unitary matrices

 Recall that in Corollary \ref{corollary3.1} when the defining matrix $A$ is quasi-orthogonal, we can construct an Euclidean dual-containing matrix-product code.
 Further, it generates an $[[kn,2\sum_{i=1}^k t_i-kn,\geq d]]_{q}$ quantum code from the CSS construction, where $d=\min \limits_{1\leq i\leq k}\{d_{i}D_{i}(A)\}$.
 Clearly, the length and dimension of the quantum code are irrelevant to the defining matrix $A$, while the minimum distance is related to it and it is determined by $D_{i}(A)$.
 Moreover, it is not difficult to check that $D_{i}(A)\leq k+1-i$.

-For fixed length and dimension, the larger value of the minimum distance means the better performance of error detection and error correction of the quantum code.
+When fixing the length and dimension, the larger value of the minimum distance means the better performance of error detection and error correction of the quantum code.
 Given this fact, we wish to make the minimum distance lower bound $\min \limits_{1\leq i\leq k}\{d_{i}D_{i}(A)\}$ of the quantum codes from our constructed matrix-product codes as large as possible.
 That is to say, we need to find the quasi-orthogonal matrix $A$ such that $D_{i}(A)=k+1-i$.
 For general quasi-orthogonal matrix $A$, the computation of $D_{i}(A)$ is more and more difficult as the order of $A$ increases.